arduino/forum-assets/user-guide/user-guide-full.md

 Don't bump your thread after an hour.
 Because of the different time-zones the person who knows the answer may be asleep, or away for the day or maybe on holiday (we do have holidays!).
 Maybe after a couple of days but even then think about whether you have provided enough information and asked a question that can be answered.
 You could even ask us 'what else can I provide in order to get some help?'.

 **People are trying to help**
-If someone asks for more details, they are probably trying to visualise what you are attempting to do.
+If someone asks for more details, they are probably trying to visualize what you are attempting to do.
 Don't fob them off with responses like "that's irrelevant".
 Do remember that just as you might feel you don't have to provide this or that piece of information we do not have to provide help.
 We like to see schematics and reasonable quality photos of your project, as well as your properly posted code.
 The more detail about your project, the better the help you will get.

 **Getting help from a particular person**
 You might have read answers from a particular person and think that person would be the best person to help you.
 You can bring your question to someone's attention by using @ followed by their username, for example @username.
 If you do this they will get a notification.
 Please do not send a PM (private message) to someone you don't know asking a question; most will ignore you, some will reply suggesting you post on the forum.